Peter Pohl: Author

 Those start with Regnbågen har bara åtta färger (The rainbow has only eight colours).

 In this book, Pohl described his early childhood, starting immediately after he moved to Sweden, until he was eight years old.

 The story takes place between 1945 and 1948.

 It is followed by Medan regnbågen bleknar (While the rainbow is fading), covering the period 1949 – 1952.

 Vilja växa (Want to grow up) described the period 1952 – 1958.

 The fourth book, Vi kallar honom Anna, he describes one year, particularly one summer, where he, part of the summercamp organisation, observes how a teenage boy is severely bullied.

 This book was published before Medan regnbågen bleknar and Vilja växa, just shortly after Regnbågen har bara åtta färger, and received a lot of attention and prizes.

 The final book in the series is Klara papper är ett måste, which starts in 1966.

 Additionally, the book De Stora Penslarnas lek, which Pohl describes as a starting point for his writing, contains fairy tales, based on the fairy tales from the grandfather in Regnbågen har bara åtta färger.

-Other books, such as I miss you, I miss you! and Sekten are based on true stories that came to him directly or indirectly.
+Other books, such as I miss you, I miss you! (co-written with Kinna Gieth) and Sekten are based on true stories that came to him directly or indirectly.

 Some of his books were originally published as adult literature, but later recategorised as books for youth.

 Pohl does not consider himself an author of primarily youth literature.

 However, some books were written for children.

 Examples are Glittras uppdrag, a fairy tale about an angel that protects a six-year-old boy, and Malins kung Gurra, written for a contest organised by publisher Rabén & Sjögren.